qingl0331/pdi/README.md

 # pdi
-For transcriptome mining of PDI projec
+For transcriptome mining of PDI project suplemented with several accessory scripts

-t
+Q L
+09/28/2015